How Much Is Couples Therapy?

 • Location: You’ll likely pay more to see a professional counselor in New York City than in a rural setting.
 If you live in a big, expensive city and couples therapy costs are too high, explore options in the suburbs if possible.

 • In-person vs. online therapy: The format of your sessions will also affect the price.
 Video calling and mobile devices have transformed how we speak to people — and counseling is no different.
-If in-person therapy is daunting or too pricey, why not try one of the many excellent online couples therapy services.
+If in-person therapy is daunting or too pricey, why not try one of the many excellent online couples therapy services?
 Many offer a free consultation, a trial period, or new customer discounts.

 • Clinic vs. private practice: The fees for couples therapy can vary depending on the setting in which the treatment is offered.
-Relationship experts who work in private practice have higher overhead costs for running their own counseling services, so charge higher rates.
+Relationship experts who work in private practice have higher overhead costs for running their own counseling services, so they charge higher rates.
 Hospitals, clinics, support associations, and group therapy might all offer low-cost alternatives.

 • Therapist credentials: Generally, licensed therapists with extensive experience and expertise in couples therapy tend to charge higher fees.
 Likewise, couples counselors with advanced degrees or specialized certifications may charge more.